 Is improving your email response rate something you should be doing?
 Did you know the number of emails sent daily is expected to reach 347.3 billion by the end of next year?
 With such a forecast, it becomes clear why tracking and improving email metrics are so important for marketers.

 Most of them take note of general key performance indicators, such as email open rate and email click-through rate.
-But not everyone knows what email response rate tracking can reveal and how to work with this metric.
+However, not everyone knows what email response rate tracking can reveal and how to work with this metric.

 How to calculate your email response rate